-According to Brides magazine, 60% of all weddings are held between mid-May and early September, meaning it’s time to hone your focus for this four-month nuptial binge.
+According to Brides magazine,are held between mid-May and early September, meaning it’s time to hone your focus for this four-month nuptial binge.
 A little self-sacrifice on weekends is in order: according to The Knot, Saturdays account for 70% of weekend weddings, with Friday and Sunday splitting the diff at 25%.

 Sola’s tips for getting the most from wedding season are key on collaborative partnerships: both under the Sola roof and out in your community.
 Our wedding season ideas start here.

 When fashion magazines book photographers for a shoot, those photographers always use their preferred hair and make-up stylists for working as a team…shoot after shoot, issue after issue.